 - Your child is not eligible for MediCal

-- Your income is above a certain amount (at least 400% of federal poverty level, or greater).
+- Your income is above a certain amount (at least 400% of federal poverty level, or greater.
+See link below).

 After your percentage of cost participation is assessed (on a sliding scale based upon your family income), the regional center will make arrangements with the service provider for the portion of services for which the regional center is responsible under the state formula.
 Families will make arrangements and payments for your share of services directly with your service provider.

 - State of California Website Family Cost Information Page